adam-khan-liwal/hello-world/README.md

 # hello-world
-my first repo

-Heeeeey man
+This repo will contain all kinds of code.